 In the healthcare industry, health information is often spoken of as protected health information or PHI, but what exactly is PHI?

-The HIPAA Rules consider PHI to be any identifiable health data that a HIPAA-covered entity uses, maintains, stores, or transmits in connection with providing healthcare, paying for healthcare services, or for healthcare operations.
-A covered entity includes healthcare providers, health plans or health insurance providers, and healthcare clearinghouses.
-Business associates (vendors) of HIPAA-covered entities also have to comply with HIPAA Rules.
+The HIPAA Rules consider PHI to be any identifiable health data that a HIPAA-covered entity creates, uses, maintains, or transmits in connection with providing healthcare, paying for healthcare services, or for healthcare operations.
+A covered entity can be a healthcare providers, a health plan or a healthcare clearinghouse.
+Business associates of HIPAA-covered entities also have to comply with HIPAA.

-It isn’t just past and present health data that are regarded as PHI under HIPAA Rules.
+It isn’t just past and present health data that are considered as PHI under HIPAA.
 Future health data pertaining to physical and mental health conditions or the provision of and payment for health care are also covered by the PHI definition.
 PHI may include health information in the following forms: physical records, digital records, or spoken information.

 PHI includes medical documents, health histories, laboratory test results, medical billing records, and EHRs.
 Basically, all health data is regarded as PHI if it includes personal identifiers.
-Demographic data is likewise regarded as PHI under HIPAA Rules, just like common identifiers including patient names, Driver’s license numbers, Social Security numbers, insurance information, and dates of birth, when they are used in combination with health information.
+Demographic data is likewise regarded as PHI under HIPAA Rules, as are common identifiers such as patient names, driver license numbers, Social Security numbers, insurance information, and dates of birth when they are used in combination with health information.

-Health information is considered PHI when the following 18 identifiers are included:
+Health information is considered PHI when any of the following 18 identifiers are included: